 “You have to drink a protein shake or eat a protein-rich meal immediately after your workout”.

-Everybody who works out and has done any research on bodybuilding probably heard this or a similar sentence at least once in their life.
+Everybody who works out and has done any research on bodybuilding probably have heard this phrase at least once in their life.

 “If you don’t ensure sufficient protein intake and not pay attention to the anabolic window up to 15-60 minutes after your workout, all your gains will be lost”.